evalwhen/aoc2021/README.markdown

 # Aoc2021 - advent of code 2021

-avent of code by common lisp.
+avent of code by common lisp and racket.

 ## Usage